redhat-cop/rhel-edge-automation-arch/docs/basic-walkthrough.md

 inst.ks=<URL_OF_KICKSTART_FILE>
 ```

 Hit enter to boot the machine using the Kickstart.
-The machine will retrieve the rpm-ostree content and prepare the machine to run the sample application.
+The machine will retrieve the OSTree content and prepare the machine to run the sample application.
 Once complete, the machine will reboot

-### Verify the application
+### Verify the Application

 Once the machine has been rebooted, login as the user created as part of the node installation.

-_Note: By default, this example specifies the following `core` as the user and `edge` as the password.
+_Note: By default, this example specifies the following `core` as the user and `edge` as the password._

 Once logged in, confirm the application container is running: